inflearn logo

 Section 1 is the reference point for all subsequent lectures.

-To properly understand lectures on essays, theses, reports, personal essays, emotional journals, stories, and novels, you must first be able to view writing through the same set of standards.
+To properly understand lectures on essays, theses, reports, personal essays, emotional journals, stories, and novels, you must first be able to view writing through the same standard.

 After completing this section,

-- You will start to see the problem areas when reading a text,
+-You will begin to see problematic areas when reading a text,

 -You will be able to judge where to start when revising, and

-■ This is especially well-suited for the following people
+This is especially suitable for these types of people

-- Those who feel anxious because their writing skills aren't improving despite practicing
+- Those who feel anxious because their writing doesn't seem to improve no matter how much they write

-- Those who don't know why their writing has improved even after editing
+-Those who don't know why their writing has improved even after revising it

 -Those who want to write across various genres, including academic papers, self-introductions, essays, novels, and content.